-The Baptist Book Store (919-556-3481), located in The Ledford Center, is operated by the Sunday School Board of the Southern Baptist Convention.
+The Baptist Book Store (919-556-3481) is operated by LifeWay Christian Resources of the Southern Baptist Convention.
 It carries the required textbooks and supplies for classes as well as a variety of other books and personal accessories.
 The bookstore is also open to the public.